Course schedules and class groups

 Think carefully about your decision, a change of class group is only allowed once and you cannot change your decision!

-For the campuses of Aalst, Gent and Sint-Niklaas
+For the campuses of Aalst, Dilbeek, Gent and Sint-Niklaas

 Contact the programme secretariat.